What Your Body Is Telling You If You Have Ear Pimples

 - Stress levels

-When it comes to your ears specifically, the source of your troubles may be:
+When it comes to your ears specifically, the source of your troubles may be a sign of improper cleanliness or product irritation such as :

-- Poor ear hygiene: You’re not cleaning your ears properly, sufficiently, or often enough.
+- Poor ear hygiene: You’re not cleaning your ears properly, sufficiently, or often enough, leading to earwax buildup or bacteria in the external ear canal (the hollow part).

 - Personal care products: Many hair and skin products are comedogenic, meaning they’ll clog your ear’s pores and follicles if given half a chance.

-- Gunky or ill-fitting accessories: Along the same lines as the headphones and earbuds, your jewelry, glasses, and the like can build up zit-producing filth.
+- Gunky or ill-fitting accessories: Along the same lines as the headphones and earbuds, your jewelry, glasses, and the like can build up zit-producing filth in inconvenient places.
 And hats and face masks that are too tight, tight, worn for extended periods of time (6), or improperly positioned may irritate skin.*

 * And sharing — in this sitch — is not caring!
-Just the thought of a little piece of someone else’s ear sludge transferring onto your earlobe or into your ear canal is…yuck!
+Just the thought of a little piece of someone else’s ear sludge transferring onto your earlobe, ear drum, or into your ear canal is…yuck!

-The ear has some unique features that harbor painful pimples.
+The ear has some unique target areas that harbor painful pimples.

 - Earlobes and conchal bowl: The shape and positioning of your ear parts can make it hard to clean them, creating a hospitable environment for dirt and bacteria.

 - Small pores: You’ve got lots of sebaceous glands in your ear skin.
-It’s easy for the tiny pores to get blocked up with that oil.
+It’s easy for the tiny pores to get blocked up with that a high concentration of oil glands.

 - Thin skin: No surprise here.
 There’s just a little bit of skin covering cartilage.
 Because of this, it doesn’t take much for inflammation to set in and cause pain (and risk of infection).